SDM-TIB/Knowledge4COVID-19/CreationPipeline/README.md

 docker exec -it sdmrdfizer python3 /data/scripts/load_to_virtuoso.py

 ```
+This script will also load the mappings and ontology data into the mappings and ontology SPARQL endpoint
 Before running this, make sure you update the environmental variable in the `docker-compose.yml` file.